 When I got my first apartment in the early 1970s, the supermarket near me gave out Green Stamps.
 I collected enough to redeem for a hair dryer.
 The hair dryer cost 2 ½ books of stamps, and it took me the better part of a year to accumulate enough.

-Diane T. from NY comments: Going to the stamp redemption center was such a big deal when I was a kid!
+Diane T. from NY sent this comment: Going to the stamp redemption center was such a big deal when I was a kid!
 We loved looking through the catalogs at all the things we wished we had enough stamps to get–and when Mom finally had enough filled books to get something new for the house we felt so lucky.
 I remember my mother taking the bus across town to shop at a supermarket that gave out more Green Stamps per dollar spent than the store closest to our house.

 We want to hear from you!
-Please send us your comment or story by e-mail to email@example.com or by creating a login and filling out the comment form below.
-Your comment will not appear on this page until it is reviewed and approved by our Site Manager.
-Thanks.
+Please send us your comment or story by e-mail to firstname.lastname@example.org or by creating a login and filling out the comment form below.